 * Coated stock:

 Most magazines, brochures, catalogues and yearbooks are printed on coated stock (at Fusion we use coated stocks by default).
 A coated stock has a glossy or matte finish.
 It’s generally a lot smoother and has a great effect on the appearance of your pages.
-The surface coating allows to achieve sharper details, to improve colour density and to reduce ink absorption – your pages look vibrant and colourful.
+The surface coating allows to achieve sharper details, to improve color density and to reduce ink absorption – your pages look vibrant and colorful.
 As an example, Elle Magazine is printed on coated stock.

 * A few other characteristics to know:

 > Paper weight: whatever stock you like, you have many options to choose from and paper weight is one of them.
 The lighter you choose the thinner your paper will be.
 Here are a few examples to have an idea :

 * Uncoated stock around 40 gsm (grams per square meter) = newspaper

 * Uncoated stock from 60 to 115 gsm = Business Forms, Flyers, Books, Mailers

 * Coated stock from 80 to 135 gsm = Brochure and Magazine inside pages

 * Coated stock from 115 to 350 gsm = Magazine cover